egil/TimeProviderExtensions/README.md

 # Time Scheduler - a TimeProvider shim

 This is a shim for the upcoming `System.TimeProvider` API coming in .NET 8.
-It includes a test version of the `TimeProvider`, named `ManualTimeProvider`, that allows you to control the progress of time during testing deterministically.
+It includes a test version of the `TimeProvider` type, named `ManualTimeProvider`, that allows you to control the progress of time during testing deterministically.

 *NOTE: Originally, this library provided its own abstraction, `ITimeScheduler` and related types, `DefaultScheduler` and `TestScheduler`.
 These are now considered obsolete.*